You’ve got the cooking skills.

 Step 6: Publish Your First Blog Post

-- Posts → Add New
+- left-side of the WP dashboard. go to Posts → Add New

-- Add your title
+- Add your title and intro below

-- Add ingredients + instructions
+- Edit recipe card to add ingredients + instructions

-- Insert your photos
+- Insert your photos + tips + variations

-- Set your category + featured image
+- Set your category + featured image from the right-side panel

 Go Live: Launch Your Food Blog